 Rosin jam is a beautiful expression of hash rosin.
-Jam typically has the same chemical composition a hash rosin with a different arrangement of molecules.
-Through an extended high pressure cure a novel form is achieved.
-Jam rosin not only looks beautiful, I have found it has better room temp shelf stability.
+Through an extended high pressure and increased temperature cure a novel form is achieved.
+Jam rosin not only looks beautiful, I have found it can have better room temp shelf stability.

 Tools Needed: